-India and European Union (EU) leaders met for 15th EU-India Summit on 15 July 2020 on a virtual platform.
+India and European Union (EU) leaders met for the 15th EU-India Summit on 15 July 2020 on a virtual platform.
 India was represented by Prime Minister Narendra Modi, while from the EU side Mr. Charles Michel, President of the European Council, and Ms. Ursula von der Leyen, President of the European Commission attended the summit.

 India – EU Summit

-Like any other summits, many key focus areas were identified and discussed, there are not many summits that focus so much on the major challenges facing the planet earth – Climate Change.
+Like any other summits, many key focus areas were identified and discussed, but there are not many summits that focus so much on the major challenges facing the planet earth – Climate Change.

 In a time, when the world is undergoing a turbulent pandemic that has taken many lives, disrupted economic activities, and impacted the global supply chain.